Adnuntius/documentation/adnuntius-advertising/admin-api/targeting-object.md

         "locations": [
             { "id": 1172995 },
             { "id": 9373443 }
-        ]
+        ],
+        "municipalities": [
+            { "id": 1421 }
+        ],
+        "negated": false
     }
 }
 ```

 The `id` of the location can be found at this endpoint: [/location](endpoints/location.md).
+Municipality ids come from [/location/municipalities](endpoints/location.md#municipalities).

 When posting targeting data only the id of the location is required.
+Both fields accept a bare id as well as an object, so `"locations": [1172995]` is equivalent to the above.

+A municipality is targeted as an indivisible whole: it expands to all of its locations. `locations` and `municipalities` share the single `negated` flag.
+The `municipalities` field is omitted from responses when nothing is selected.

+{% hint style="info" %}
+Use `locations` and `municipalities` when posting.
+The `locationIds` and `municipalityIds` names shown by the [interactive API explorer](https://api.adnuntius.com) are the internal field names and are ignored on input.
+{% endhint %}

 ## Day parting targets